-Paul Niehaus IVGuitar Instructor, Bass Instructor, Drums Instructor, Piano Instructor, Vocal Instructor
+Paul Niehaus IVGuitar Teacher, Bass Teacher, Drums Teacher, Piano Teacher, Singing Teacher

 Paul Niehaus IV was born and raised in Saint Louis, MO.
 He first started with music in fourth grade band class by playing the trumpet.
 By high school he had learned the French horn, saxophone, guitar and bass.
 Paul received a BA in music and folklore from Truman State University in 2009.
 Since graduating he's toured over 45 US states playing in numerous blues-based bands, including John Nemeth and Matt Hill.
 He's also served on the Board of Directors for the Saint Louis Blues Society, a 501c3 non-profit, since 2013, and produced three celebrated compilation albums for the STL Blues Society, which have, since their releases, been at the #1 spot on the 88.1 KDHX charts.